 "One man stopped me while we were going door to door," says Bishop.
 "He pulled his AARP card out of his wallet to show he was a member.
 He thanked us profusely for the difference we are making in his hometown of Flint."

-- Read the latest about AARP Michigan's work in Flint
+- Read about AARP Michigan's work in Flint

 - For insights into providing community outreach and assistance, read How to Effectively (and Respectfully) Help a Community in Crisis